stainii/EasyMail/README.md

 ## Set the keyboard
 TODO

+## Disable screen rotation
+Seeing that your screen changes completely is scary for non-tech-savvy people.
+Especially if it happens "for no reason", for example: when you tilt the phone slightly.
+That's why I **have turned of screen rotation** on my grandmother's phone.
+**At the moment of writing, there is nothing in place to support screen rotation in the app.**

+## Turn of battery saving for this app
+Android is very protective about the phone's battery life.
+When an app uses, relative to other apps, too much battery, it get's less CPU time.
+Since, in my case, this app is the sole meaningful app on the phone, Android is a bit too eager to limit the mail checks in the app.

+A workaround: turn of battery saving **for this app** (not for all apps per se).
+[More info](https://www.verizonwireless.com/support/knowledge-base-202636/)

 # Contributing to this project
 I'm not an Android developer, and that's probably clear when you have a look at the code.